 Performance Indicator Criterion Management Response Interaction Rate applies separately to the eastern area and the western area measured at the end of the review period If > 1:50 (1 dolphin interactions: 50 trawl gear sets) If the interaction rate is exceeded in a review period: Cease fishing and return to port.
-Review of Dolphin Mitigation Plan by AFMA or AFMA-approved reviewer (fee-for-service).
+Review of Dolphin Mitigation Plan by AFMA or AFMA- approved reviewer (fee-for-service).
 The plan must be submitted and approved by AFMA prior to the operator recommencing fishing using trawl methods.
-If interaction rate is exceeded for a second consecutive review period: Exclusion from the relevant area (Eastern or Western) for 6 months.
+2. If interaction rate is exceeded for a second consecutive review period: Exclusion from the relevant area (Eastern or Western) for 6 months.
 Review of Dolphin Mitigation Plan by AFMA or AFMA-approved reviewer (fee-for-service).
 The plan must be submitted and approved by AFMA prior to the operator recommencing fishing using trawl methods.
+OR 3.
 If interaction rate is exceeded for a third consecutive review period, irrespective of area: Exclusion from the fishery for 6 months.
 Review of Dolphin Mitigation Plan by AFMA or AFMA-approved reviewer (fee-for-service).
-The plan must be submitted Interaction Cap applies separately to the eastern area and the western area measured within a review period Any dolphin interaction in a single gear set 3 or more dolphins across 3 or more gear and approved by AFMA prior to the operator recommencing fishing using trawl methods.
-Operator to review current mitigation, make any necessary repairs to mitigation devices Operator to submit a Listed Marine and Threatened Species Form in the daily fishing logbook Operator to submit complete a Dolphin Interaction Evaluation Report and submit it to AFMA within 48 hours of landing at the end of the trip In addition to the Listed Marine and Threatened Species Form and Dolphin sets 1.
+The plan must be submitted and approved by AFMA or AFMA-approved reviewer (fee-for-service).
+The plan must be submitted and approved by AFMA prior to the operator recommencing fishing using trawl methods.
+Interaction Cap applies separately to the eastern area and the western area measured within a review period Any dolphin interaction in a single gear set Operator to review current mitigation, make any necessary repairs to mitigation devices Operator to submit a Listed Marine and Threatened Species Form in the daily fishing logbook Operator to submit complete a Dolphin Interaction Evaluation Report and submit it to AFMA within 48 hours of landing at the end of the trip 3 or more dolphins across 3 or more gear sets In addition to the Listed Marine and Threatened Species Form and Dolphin Interaction Evaluation Report listed above: 1.
 Cease fishing and return to port.
 Review of Dolphin Mitigation Plan by AFMA or AFMA-approved reviewer (fee-for-service).
 The plan must be

 Performance Indicator Criterion Management Response submitted and approved by AFMA prior to the operator recommencing fishing using trawl methods.
 6 or more dolphins where the Maximum Interaction Rate has not been exceeded in either of the previous two review periods In addition to the Listed Marine and Threatened Species Form and Dolphin Interaction Evaluation Report listed above: 1.
 Cease fishing and return to port.
 Review of Dolphin Mitigation Plan by AFMA or AFMA-approved reviewer (fee-for-service).
 The plan must be submitted and approved by AFMA prior to the operator recommencing fishing using trawl methods.
 For any subsequent dolphin interaction within the same review period, the operator must cease fishing and return to port.
 A review of the Dolphin Mitigation Plan by AFMA or an AFMA-approved reviewer must occur prior to recommencing fishing.
 6 or more dolphins where the Maximum Interaction Rate has been exceeded in either of the previous two review periods Exclusion from the relevant area (Eastern or Western) for 6 months.
-Review of Dolphin Mitigation Plan by AFMA or AFMA-approved reviewer (fee-for-service).
+Review of Dolphin Mitigation Plan by AFMA or AFMA- approved reviewer (fee-for-service).
 The plan must be submitted and approved by AFMA prior to the operator recommencing fishing using trawl methods.
 If 6 dolphin interaction cap is exceeded twice within 12 months Exclusion from the fishery for 6 months.
-Review of Dolphin Mitigation Plan by AFMA or AFMA-approved reviewer (fee-forservice).
+Review of Dolphin Mitigation Plan by AFMA or AFMA-approved reviewer (fee-for- service).
 The plan must be submitted and approved by AFMA prior to the operator recommencing fishing using trawl methods.